Cardinal Marx: C9 Pledge of Support for Pope Francis “Well Received”

 The third charge, of ignoring cardinals, was a reference to the dubia — five questions put by four cardinals in an attempt to obtain clarification on certain passages in Amoris Laetitia to ascertain whether they are consistent with Church teaching.
 The Pope has yet to respond to the questions, sent to him last September.
 He has indirectly addressed them, saying that some “persist in seeing only white or black, when rather one ought to discern in the flow of life.”

-The final reference, to the Franciscans of the Immaculate, referred to the fact that, after an investigation, the Pope dismissed the Order’s founder and allowed sanctions to be taken against the Order many of whose members had a preference for celebrating Mass in the Extraordinary Form, or the Old Rite.
+The final reference, to the Franciscans of the Immaculate, referred to the fact that, after an investigation, the Pope dismissed the Order’s founder and allowed sanctions to be taken against the Order's member, many of whom had a preference for celebrating Mass in the Extraordinary Form, or the Old Rite.

 Hours after the posters appeared, Rome authorities covered them with the words “abusive posting.”
 They had removed the majority of the posters by the following morning, although additional ones were reportedly put up last week along the Lungotevere, the road bordering the Tiber river.